leeeena/logstash-filter-seq/README.md

 ## logstash-filter-seq

 This plugin adds sequence numbers to each message emitted, preserving the original source order.

-Usage:
+## Usage

 ```
 filter {